okteto/build/README.md

 ### `target`

 Specific target stage to build image.
-Only available with a Dockerfile file.
+Only available when `file` refers to a Dockerfile instead of an Okteto Manifest.

 ### `no-cache`